Mississippi University for Women: Statistics

 Biography

-Elizabeth Lee Hazen is most known for her contribution to the development of nystatin.
+Elizabeth Lee Hazen was an American microbiologist and physiologist most known for her contribution to the development of nystatin.
 Her education focused on science and research where she developed a passion for microbiology.
-Her peers and teachers knew her as a quick learner and a bright student.
+Her peers and teachers knew her as a quick learner and a bright student, and she was one of the first women to earn a doctorate at Columbia University in 1927.
 In 1948, she teamed up with Rachel Fuller Brown to develop nystatin, the first non-toxic drug treatment for fungal infections in humans.
 Her research had multiple applications ranging from saving infected trees to restoring paintings and artwork damaged due to mold.
+Hazen and Brown were inducted into the National Inventors Hall of Fame posthumously in 1994, the second and third women achieving that honor.

 4. Doris Taylor